skilled-reflection/skilled-reflection.github.io/c09-ibc-ed.md

 evaluated by repost statistics
 (others as readers),
 akin to evaluating twitter users by their retweets.
+*epush*

 ### Agreement
-On acceptance you will attend
+This is
 an in-person immersive experience.

-Our bodies resist discomfort.
+You only really learn
+what you need to know
+to be who you really want.
 You won't learn
 unless you cannot escape needing it;
 in a dedicated environment
 that fosters acquisition,
 minimizes interference.

+Whether you're here for
-7- or 30-day experience,
+the 7- or 30-day experience,
-meals and lodging included.
+you will work hard every minute.

+*focus*
 There will be no phone or internet access.

-In exchange, students are to
-0.provide two minutes of product for every minute of learning. a.content toward others' learning (IBC). b.the application of their learning.
+For every minute of lesson on my time, students are to provide two minutes of writing, either toward others' learning or in direct application toward their goal.

 Dedicate to identity growth.
 Be: